 Operating results for the year ended December 31, 2023, are not necessarily indicative of results that may occur in future fiscal years.
 Some of the statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" are forward-looking statements.
 These forward-looking statements are based on management's beliefs and assumptions and on information currently available to our management and involve significant elements of subjective judgment and analysis.
 Words such as "expects," "will," "anticipates," "targets," "intends," "plans," "believes," "seeks," "estimates," "potential," "should," "could," variations of such words, and similar expressions are intended to identify forward-looking statements.
-Our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
 Factors that might cause such a difference include those discussed under the caption "Special Note Regarding Forward Looking Statements" and in "Risk Factors" and elsewhere in this Annual Report on Form 10-K. These and many other factors could affect our future financial and operating results.
 We undertake no obligation to update any forward-looking statement to reflect events after the date of this Annual Report.